blendogames/fna_starterkit/README.md

 - saving/loading a settings file.

 ## Usage
-This is intended as a starter kit for making games with [FNA](https://fna-xna.github.io).
+This kit is intended as a **starting point**, something very simple to get you up and running quickly.
+I like the FNA framework a lot, and I hope this helps give you a foothold in using it.

-Please note this kit is only intended as a **starting point**, something simple to get you up and running quickly.
-I like the FNA framework a lot, and I hope this helps you learn and use it.
+Note: for the content pipeline, I wrote a tool that may be helpful: [XNB Watcher](https://blendogames.itch.io/blendo-xnb-watcher).

 ## License
 This source code is licensed under the zlib license.
 Read the license details here: [LICENSE.md](https://github.com/blendogames/fna_starterkit/blob/master/LICENSE.md)